All the mystery contestants on The Masked Singer

 The brief video saw Bagpipes discuss his Scottish heritage and accent.
 Other clues included two bagels, along with the mystery star having a Scotty dog called Annette.
 The celebrity apparently has a “wee connection to Scotland” and has used an instrument before.

-Other guesses from fans include Doctor Who actor David Tennant and Game of Thrones star Richard Madden.
+Other guesses from fans include Doctor Who actor David Tennant, Game of Thrones star Richard Madden and tennis star John McEnroe because “double bagel” is a tennis term.

-Bagpipes is currently the favourite to exit the show next, with odds to win from Ladbrokes at 25/1.
+According to the bookies, Bagpipes is most likely to be revealed as McEnroe with odds of 5/6.

 Lionfish performed on the opening show, singing an impressive operatic performance of Puccini’s “Nessun Dorma”.